-Figure 11: Evolution of the RDD Effect on the Cumulative Number of Quarters in Non-Private Sector Employment
+Figure 10: Evolution of the RDD Effect on the Cumulative Number of Quarters in Non-Private Sector Employment

 Note: Donut RDD estimates on the inflow sample of youths entering unemployment in 2010, using age at unemployment entry as the forcing variable with a cutoff at 26.
 Evolution of the RDD effect and confidence intervals (CI) for the cumulative number of quarters in non-private sector employment (public sector employment, self-employment, and cross-border employment) by schooling level: dropouts (left) vs. graduates (right).
 The RDD estimator is implemented for each quarter after entry into unemployment until 7 years later.
 The donut RDD estimator removes observations for individuals aged between 25 and 26 at entry into unemployment and retains units aged between 22 and 25 (left of the cutoff) and 26 to 29 (right of the cutoff).
 The two local linear splines are estimated on the reweighted observations by using the triangular kernel and the sampling weights but removing the units within the donut.
-We control for the set of control variables shown in Table C.2 in Online Appendix C. Standard errors are clustered at the age level.
+We control for the set of control variables shown in Table C.2 in Online Appendix C.2.
+Standard errors are clustered at the age level.
 For dropouts (graduates), the effect at 7 years is 0.5 quarters [-0.6; 1.5] with a p-value of 0.375 and N = 4,176 (-2.6 quarters [-4.7; -0.6], p-value 0.012 and N = 4,384).

 Because of a lack of data, we cannot measure the effect on earnings for self-employed and cross-border work.
-Nevertheless, since for high school graduates about 80% of the negative effect on other employment is due to public sector employment (Figure A.21 in Online Appendix A), it makes sense to consider the cumulative effect on earnings in the private or public sectors (Figure A.22 in Online Appendix A).
-Our estimates show a positive but statistically insignificant effect of about €4,000 (against €14,600 in the private sector only; see Figure A.10) at 7 years.
-Due to this lack of precision, we consider again the alternative of measuring the effect on the cumulative number of quarters in high-wage private or public sector employment (Figure 12).40 We find that after 7 years, the marginally eligible group has still accumulated 1.8 more quarters (statistically significant at the 5% level) in a high-paid job than the marginally ineligible group, which is still two-thirds of the effect found for high-paid jobs in the private sector only (see Figures A.23 and A.24 in Online Appendix A for the corresponding discontinuity plot after 7 years).
-In addition, this group has accumulated one quarter less in low-paid jobs, but the effect is not significant (Figure A.25 in Online Appendix A).
-While we find a full displacement of the positive effect on private sector employment, these findings suggest that the hiring subsidy did result in a net creation of higher-paying employment.
+Nevertheless, since for high school graduates about 80% of the negative effect on other employment is due to public sector jobs (Figure A.19 in Online Appendix A), it makes sense to consider the cumulative effect on earnings in the private or public sectors (Figure A.20 in Online Appendix A).
+Our estimates show a positive but statistically insignificant effect of about $\leq 4,000$ (against $\leq 14,600$ in the private sector only; see Figure A.8) at 7 years.
+Due to this lack of precision, we consider again the alternative of measuring the effect on the cumulative number of quarters in high-wage private or public sector employment (Figure 11).

-40 The median daily salary is updated to also include public sector jobs, and it is €84.12/day.
+36 The median daily salary is updated to also include public sector jobs, and it is €84.12/day.